1. Decide whether you need a shared trust or an individual trust.

 If children or young adults might inherit trust property, you should choose an adult to manage whatever they inherit.
 To give that person authority over the child's property, you can make him or her a property guardian, a property custodian under a law called the Uniform Transfers to Minors Act (UTMA), or a trustee.
 For more information, see Leaving an Inheritance for Children.

 6. Prepare the trust document.

 You can create a living trust document (formally known as a Declaration of Trust or trust instrument) yourself, if you have good information and help.
 Probably the easiest way to create the document is to do it online, with Nolo's Online Living Trust.
 You answer questions about yourself and your property, and the program will print out a living trust for you.
-If you prefer to use a book or software to make your own living trust, check out Nolo's Living Trust Maker software or Make Own Your Living Trust, by Denis Clifford (Nolo), both of which offer background information, trust forms and complete instructions.
+If you prefer to use a book to make your own living trust, check out Nolo's Make Your Own Living Trust, by Denis Clifford (Nolo), which offers background information, trust forms and complete instructions.

 7. Sign the trust document and get your signature notarized.

 After making your trust document, you (and your spouse, if you made a trust together) must sign it in front of a notary public.
 Nolo's Online Living Trust and other living trust products provide instructions on how to get your trust notarized.

 8. Transfer title of property to yourself as trustee.

 This is a crucial step that, unfortunately, some people never take.
 But to make your trust effective, you must hold title to trust property in your name as trustee -- for example, if John Smith wants to hold real estate in his trust, he must prepare and sign a new deed transferring the real estate to "John Smith, trustee of the John Smith Revocable Living Trust dated June 4, 20xx."